JohnathonNow/angus_numbers_go_up/README.md

 ## Tick order

+1. Chunk sync and migration
-1. Process environment queue
+2. Process environment queue
-2. Process NPC queues
+3. Process NPC queues
-3. Process item queues
+4. Process item queues
-4. Process player queues
+5. Process player queues
-5. Send updates
+6. Send updates

+Each chunk of the world map has a separate set of queues.
+At the start of each tick, elements may migrate between queues of different chunks.
+For example, a player may move to a new chunk.

 ## Queue priority